ARMmbed/greentea/README.md

 # Introduction
 Hello and welcome to the mbed SDK test suite, codename 'greentea'.

 The mbed test suite is a collection of tools that enable automated testing on mbed platforms.

-The mbed test suite imports and uses following modules:
+The mbed test suite imports and uses the following modules:

 * [mbed-ls](https://github.com/ARMmbed/mbed-ls)
 * [mbed-host-tests](https://github.com/ARMmbed/mbed-host-tests)

-Make sure you've installed above Python modules.
+Make sure you've installed the above Python modules.
 You can check it by typing:
 ```
 pip freeze | grep mbed
 mbed-greentea==0.0.5